 Your life and your good works and your intentions are not the issue.
 You are saved by Jesus’ life and therefore you cannot lose your salvation.

-Righteousness is given as a free gift - it is not something we can earn.
+Righteousness is always and only given as a free gift - it is not something we can earn.

 "...Even so by the righteousness of one [Jesus Christ] the free gift came upon all men unto justification of life.
 For as by one man's disobedience [Adam] many were made sinners, so by the obedience of one [Jesus Christ] shall many be made righteous."
 Romans 5:18-19